- Search The Registry

-Born in was born in Columbia, South Carolina, she was the first of eight children.
-Her parents, Henry and Rachel Monteith, named her after a favorite Polish actress Helena Modjeska.
+Born in Columbia, South Carolina, she was the first of eight children.
+Her parents, Henry and Rachel Monteith named her after a favorite Polish actress Helena Modjeska.
 The Monteiths were a prosperous couple who encouraged their children in academic studies.

 In 1931, Simkins became the director of Negro Work for the South Carolina Tuberculosis Association, the state's only full-time, statewide Black public health worker.
 For decades before the 1930s, southern racism and poverty had created an alarming increase in deaths among Blacks from tuberculosis, pellagra, and other illnesses.
 Simkins created alliances with influential white and Black groups and made a substantial impact on the health of Blacks in South Carolina.